gocom/pinceau/README.md

 $ make build
 ```

-Then place the built files in the `build` directory to your Firefox profile, either manually, or running:
+Then place the built files in the `build` directory to your Firefox profile, either manually, or by running:

 ```
 $ make install